twse/random-stuff/README.md

 ## FontCreator Data Files and Registry Keys (HTM file)
 This file includes data files and registry keys for all versions of FontCreator.

-## Open source project translations
+## Translations for various programs
 **Moderator's note:** Most translations were done with Bing Translator.
 * **EasyPaint** – Danish, Dutch, Finnish, German, Hungarian, Italian, Korean, Polish, Portuguese (Brazil), Romanian, Spanish, Swedish and Turkish (UTF-8).
 Only Chinese (Simplified), Czech, French and Russian translations are included.
 * **SPFig** – Dutch (CP850).
 Only English and French translations are included.